-These budgeting tips will help you set up your budget categories, how to analyze your spending, and get on your way to your personal finance goals, fast.
+These budgeting tips will help you set up your budget categories, how to do a spending analysis, and get on your way to your personal finance goals, fast.

 When there never seems to be quite enough at the end of the month, but you’re not quite sure where it’s all going, and quite frankly, you’re a little afraid to find out?
 Ya, I’ve been there too.
 I tried so hard to keep a budget for years before I finally learned a few simple changes that made it so much easier!
 And that’s when we started making big progress on our journey to debt free!